chayyccee/chayyccee/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Graduate of Nnamdi Azikiwe University, Awka, Nigeria.
-- 💼 &nbsp; Working as an Application Development Officer at a Nigerian Bank.
+- 💼 &nbsp; Currently an Application Development Officer at a Nigerian Bank.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing an International Career and Blog Writing, Sports, are my hobbies.
 - 😄 &nbsp; Pronouns: Him, He, His.